Set-based Meta-Interpolation for Few-Task Meta-Learning: Conclusion

 We proposed a novel domain-agnostic task augmentation method, Meta Interpolation, to tackle the meta-overfitting problem in few-task meta-learning.
 Specifically, we leveraged expressive neural set functions to interpolate a given set of tasks and trained the interpolating function using bilevel optimization, so that the meta-learner trained with the augmented tasks generalizes to meta-validation tasks.
 Since the set function is optimized to minimize the loss on the validation tasks, it allows us to tailor the task augmentation strategy to each specific domain.
 We empirically validated the efficacy of our proposed method on various domains, including image classification, chemical property prediction, text and sound classification, showing that Meta-Interpolation achieves consistent improvements across all domains.
 This is in stark contrast to the baselines which improve generalization in certain domains but degenerate performance in others.
 Furthermore, our theoretical analysis shed light on how Meta-Interpolation regularizes the meta-learner and improves its generalization performance.
 Lastly, we discussed the limitation of our method.

-\begin{ack} This work was supported by Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government(MSIT) (No.2019-0-00075, Artificial Intelligence Graduate School Program(KAIST)), the Engineering Research Center Program through the National Research Foundation of Korea (NRF) funded by the Korean Government MSIT (NRF-2018R1A5A1059921), Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government(MSIT) (No. 2021-0-02068, Artificial Intelligence Innovation Hub), the National Research Foundation of Korea (NRF) funded by the Ministry of Education (NRF-2021R1F1A1061655), Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government(MSIT) (No.2022-0-00713), and Samsung Electronics (IO201214-08145-01). \end{ack}
+\begin{ack} This work was supported by Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government(MSIT) (No.2019-0-00075, Artificial Intelligence Graduate School Program(KAIST)), the Engineering Research Center Program through the National Research Foundation of Korea (NRF) funded by the Korean Government MSIT (NRF-2018R1A5A1059921), Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government(MSIT) (No. 2021-0-02068, Artificial Intelligence Innovation Hub), the National Research Foundation of Korea (NRF) funded by the Ministry of Education (NRF-2021R1F1A1061655), Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government(MSIT) (No.2022-0-00713), Samsung Electronics (IO201214-08145-01), and Google Research Grant.
+It was also results of a study on the ``HPC Support'' Project, supported by the ‘Ministry of Science and ICT' and NIPA. \end{ack}